-Gary Ketzenbarger is an Associate Professor (Speech and Theatre) for Colorado Mountain College's Roaring Fork Campus.
-He is also the Program Director in charge of Theatre for the college at the Spring Valley site.
+Gary Ketzenbarger is an Associate Professor of Theatre and Speech at the Roaring Fork Campus, Colorado Mountain College.
+He is also the Program Director/Artistic Director for CMC’s Theatre department, which is located at the Spring Valley residential site.

-Gary holds a B.A. in Religious Studies from the University of Denver, an M.A. in Theatre from the University of Colorado at Boulder, and is a Ph.D. candidate (all but dissertation) in Theatre at the University of Colorado at Boulder.
+Gary holds a B.A. in Religious Studies from the University of Denver, an M.A. in Theatre from the University of Colorado/Boulder, and is a dissertation shy of attaining his Ph.D. in Theatre from that same institution.

 He has a long history of involvement in the theatre, both academically and professionally.
-In addition to being a professor of theatre, he is a playwright (Twists and Turns and Confession of Faith), an actor, and a director.
+In addition to being a professor of Theatre, he is a playwright (Half and Half and Confession of Faith), an actor, and a director.

-He is the winner of two Best Actor awards (CCTC) and has performed for the Colorado Shakespeare Festival.
-He has been a long-time company member at the Lake Dillon Theatre Company where he has been both an actor and a director.
+He is the winner of two Best Actor awards (CCTC) and has performed at the Colorado Shakespeare Festival.
+He has been a long-time company member of the Lake Dillon Theatre Company (a professional organization) where he has been both an actor and director.

-He has also been--in a varied and interesting life--a merchant seaman, an underground miner, and both a dog-sledding and white water rafting guide.
-He is very excited to be ushering in our new AA with an emphasis in Theatre degree and looks forward to great success with the program in the future.
+He is very excited to be presiding over Colorado Mountain College’s AA with an emphasis in Theatre degree and looks forward to continued success with the program in the future.